shourov22/ML-AI-Driven-Health-Monitoring/README.md

     - predict_health_risk(...) → returns "low" or "high"
     - generate_health_advice(...) → returns AI‑generated advice
 - Evaluates the model using test data.
-- Check the health monitoring system for a new patient input
+- Check the health monitoring system for a new patient input.

 **Notes**